-Wherever possible, all complaints are to be dealt with at the school or site level, with the employee involved, providing the complaint is not frivolous or vexatious as determined by the employee's supervisor, in consultation with a Supervisory Officer or the Controller of Facilites Services of the Niagara Catholic District School Board.
+Wherever possible, all complaints are to be dealt with at the school or site level, with the employee involved, providing the complaint is not frivolous or vexatious as determined by the employee's supervisor, in consultation with a Supervisory Officer of the Niagara Catholic District School Board.
 In accordance with the Processing of Complaint section of these Administrative Procedures, written complaints received by superordinates regarding an employee, other than the employee's immediate supervisor, will be redirected to the employee's immediate supervisor.